 Biomedicine ceased to rely solely on animal experiments a long time ago.
 Now, mini-organs are grown in petri dishes, algorithms sift through vast amounts of sequencing data and can even make predictions, and organ replicas are stored on chips.
 But does that mean we can do away with animal research entirely?
 Professor Jana Wolf is not optimistic: “It took more than 200 years to get from Newton’s description of the laws of gravity to the first flight simulators, and many experimental tests were necessary along the way.
 In biology, we haven’t even deciphered all the basic laws yet.”

 The biophysicist develops models for both normal cellular processes and disease states.
 The quality of her models is dependent on the basic assumptions being correct.
 And even then, any calculations the computer makes about living nature must be subsequently verified by others in experiments.
 Often, this is only possible with animal experiments.
-So, in December 2020, Wolf – together with some 40 other scientists at the Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC) – took a stand and explained why, in her view, non-animal methods are not an alternative but a complement to in vivo research that complete the picture.
+So, in December 2020, Wolf – together with some 40 other scientists at the Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC) – took a stand and explained why, in her view, .

 Roughly one-third of research labs at the MDC work entirely without animal experiments, like Jana Wolf.
 But the majority of the more than 70 labs use both non-animal methods and animal experiments to help them understand the processes that take place in states of human health and disease.